table top left corner

 Process Creation

-The following methods allow for process creation and handling independant on whether or not a job is being used.
+The following methods allow for process creation and handling independent on whether or not a job is being used.
 The Init method of the JobObject class must still be called in order to use these method, however the JobName parameter does not need to be passed.
 This results in the required libraries being loaded, but no job is created (a job can be created at any time by calling CreateJob).

 CreateProcess Procedure (string pAppName, ushort pMode, byte pUseCMD=0, <string pPath>, <string pMessage>, <string pTitle>, |